Bone Broth 101 - The Ultimate Guide

 Why Is Bone Broth A Game Changer?

 85% of your immune system hangs out in your gut, so it’s the best place to support a healthy body and strong bacteria-fighting organs.
 Your digestive system and gut are craving healthy ingredients.
-“Happy Gut = Happy Life” Processed sugars, saturated fats, and excess salt can hurt your gut and make you feel sluggish and weak.
+“Happy Gut = Happy Life” Processed sugars and excess salt can hurt your gut and make you feel sluggish and weak.

 Bone broth is health concentrated; it's high in amino acids, which are the building blocks of protein, which in turn create your cells.
 Eating healthy creates a change in the very smallest level of your body.
 Bone broth is especially high in two extremely important amino acids: proline and glycine.

 - Proline strengthens cell walls, a fundamental way to heal the gut from digestive disorders.
 Proline has even been known to assist skin in need, from adding a healthy glow to limiting unwanted acne breakouts.

 - Glycine is used to treat metabolic disorders and strengthen your kidneys.
 It is also a natural detoxifier that calms your central nervous system and lets your body have an easier time digesting fats.

 Your body can’t produce enough of these essential amino acids on its own, you need to eat right to keep your levels up.
 Instead of adding another daily supplement, bone broth is a fun and easy way to get proline and glycine to do their thing in your gut.

 What Nutrients Can I Find In Bone Broth?